Early life and adolescence

-The programme links with work within the Fuse Behaviour change and Health inequalities research programmes, and the Children young people and families theme in the NIHR School for Public Health Research.
+The cluster links with work within the Fuse Behaviour change and Health inequalities research clusters, and the Children, Young People and Families theme in the NIHR School for Public Health Research.

-Fuse Early Life & Adolescence Research Programme strategy
+Fuse Early Life & Adolescence Research Cluster strategy

 This review set out to understand the extent that an individual’s socioeconomic status (often measured as education, income or occupation) relates to problems in pregnancy, across the UK and Ireland.